kinhunt/mcpdog/README.md

 ### Key Benefits of This Architecture:

-- **🔗 Single Connection**: Multiple MCP clients connect to one MCPDog instance
+- **🔗 One-Time Setup**: Configure MCPDog once, use all servers
 - **🔄 Unified Interface**: All MCP servers appear as one server to clients
 - **⚡ Smart Routing**: MCPDog routes tool calls to the appropriate server
 - **🌐 Protocol Flexibility**: Supports stdio, HTTP SSE, and Streamable HTTP
-- **📊 Centralized Management**: Monitor and manage all servers from one place
+- **📊 Centralized Management**: Monitor and manage all servers from web dashboard
 - **🛡️ Fault Tolerance**: If one server fails, others continue working
+- **🎯 Simplified Workflow**: No need to configure each server separately in your client

 ## 🎯 What MCPDog Does